11 Idyllic RV Destinations in October (For Fabulous Fall Camping)

 Such high elevation may be an unusual choice for an October camping trip, but with an RV you can stay nice and cozy in the chilly nights.
 Aspen is known for fall foliage as the aspen trees turn bright golden hues.
 It is perfect for families because is one of those places that has a little bit of everything.

 If you want to enjoy the outdoors, you can go hiking, fishing, hunting, horseback riding, and bicycling at the White River National Forest.

 Want to just enjoy the scenery?
 The famously breathtaking Maroon Bells are in White River National Forest.
 The shuttle runs into October

-- Pro tip: If you would rather sleep at a lower elevation and avoid the high elevation, you should consider staying in Glenwood and visiting Aspen for the day.
-A good choice would be Glenwood Canyon Resort See our entire series on Glenwood starting at the Guide to visit Glenwood page.
+- Pro tip: If you would rather sleep at a lower elevation and avoid the high elevation, you should consider staying in Glenwood Springs and visiting Aspen for the day.
+A good choice would be Glenwood Canyon Resort See our entire series on Glenwood Springs starting at the Guide to visit Glenwood page.

 Fall in the Ozarks is nothing less than spectacular.
 You can see the brilliant oranges, pinks, and scarlets from a boat on the lake, backcountry dirt roads or right from your own camp chair

 You can drive route 265 and get a view of Table Rock Lake or go to the scenic overlook at the Ruth and Paul Henning Conservation Area.